 The admissions committee wants to see your writing skills!
 At least one example of academic or professional productivity such as a written essay, published paper, thesis, design project, consulting report.
 The examples of writing should be submitted in digital form (one portable document .PDF file).
 If there is more than one sample in the pdf document, please include a table of contents at the beginning.
 There is no official page number maximum, however keep in mind the admissions committee members won't have time to read hundreds of pages.
 Depending on if you have one example, or multiple examples, a good guideline is around five pages per document.
 Excerpts from bigger documents are acceptable.

 Provide three referees, with names and contact information, both phone and email, in your online application.
 At least two should be academic.
 Once your online form has been submitted, referees will be provided a link via email to complete a reference.
 The deadline for references is one week after the application deadline - February 8.

-- Research Proposal.
 A research proposal that describes the nature of the thesis research the applicant expects to undertake.
 This will be used by an admissions committee as an indicator of the applicant’s ability to conduct doctoral-level research and to determine if adequate supervisory resources are available.
 Only if such resources are available will the student be admitted.
 Please note that this research statement (maximum of 1500 words) must include the following sections: Background, research questions, literature review, research methodology, and broader impacts of the proposed research.
 The research statement should indicate potential supervisors and/or committee members, and whether they have been contacted by the applicant.